How to Keep Your Gums and Teeth Healthy

 should also get a new toothbrush after you have had a cold, strep throat, or similar

-Do not cover your toothbrush or store it in a closed container that can encourage
+Don't cover your toothbrush or store it in a closed container.
+This can encourage

 growth of microorganisms.